juji-io/datalevin/benchmarks/math-bench/README.md

 finish, whereas Datalevin took less than 200 milliseconds (more than 200X faster).
 Datascript ran out of memory for this one.

-## Remark

-The advantages of Datalevin rule engine are due to: 1. rule rewrites that turn non-recursive rules into pattern clauses (Q1, Q2, and Q3); and 2. bottom-up SNE algorithm that leverages seeding tuples from outer scope to speed up recursive rules (Q4).

 ## References

 [1] D. Maier, et al. "Datalog: concepts, history, and outlook."
 In